Quick Quiz

 Option d – II and III

-(a) 15th Constitution Amendment
+(a) 15th Constitutional Amendment

-(b) 16th Constitution Amendment
+(b) 16th Constitutional Amendment

-(c) 17th Constitution Amendment
+(c) 17th Constitutional Amendment

-(d) 18th Constitution Amendment
+(d) 18th Constitutional Amendment

-Option a – 15th Constitution Amendment
+Option a – 15th Constitutional Amendment

-(a) Only the senior-most judge of SC
+(a) Only the senior-most judge of the Supreme Court

 (c) Both (a) and (b)

-Option b – 126 (A)
+Option b – Article 126(A)

-(a) the President
+(a) The President

-(b) the Prime Minister
+(b) The Prime Minister

-(c) the Law Minister
+(c) The Law Minister

-(d) the Attorney General of India
+(d) The Attorney General of India

-Option a – the President
+Option a – The President

-(a) the area under any state
+(a) Areas within any state

-(c) only districts courts
+(c) Only district courts

 (d) All of the above